Phasor/eth-og-client/README.md

 # Getting Started with ETH OG

-This is an NFT project where users can mint an NFT that proves when they first interacted with Ethereum.
+This is an NFT project where users can mint an NFT that proves when they first interacted with the Ethereum blockchain.

 The project will mint an NFT with the date you first interacted with Ethereum Rinkeby test net with the connected wallet address via Metamask.

+A screencast of the dApp is available at: [URL]

+## Directory Structure

+This app uses [React](https://reactjs.org/) and [Truffle Suite](https://trufflesuite.com/).

+The truffle smart contract side of the project is located at the project root directoty.
+The React app is located in the Client folder.
+Two package.json files and two .env files exist, one for the truffle back end, and one for the front end React app.

 This repo contains all the code to re-deploy the smart contract (NFT.sol) as the owner and to create your own version of the front end dapp.

-A screencast of the dApp is available at: [URL]

 ## React App Instructions